Ultraman: Towards the Future: International broadcast

 In Thailand, this series aired on Channel 9 (is currently Channel 9 MCOT HD) in 1993 on Saturdays and Sundays late in the day.
 Sachs Family Entertainment distributed the show for American television via weekly syndication between 4 January 1992 and 28 March 1992.
+In Australia, this series aired on NWS9 in December 1993.
+In Spain, this series aired on TVE-1 (is currently La 1) alongside several other Ultramen shows, under the collective title of Ultraman.
+In Colombia, this series aired on Canal A in 1993, and in Chile, it aired on Chilevisión in 1994.
+In the United Kingdom, this series aired on Nickelodeon in 1994, referred to as just Ultraman.